Slamdunk91/loadingscreen/README.md

 Make sure to add : "ensure loadingscreen" in your server.cfg to start the resource.

-## Usage
+## Config

+You can access the config.js for the following modifications :

+- Change the video URL

-- Choose the video you want to display :
+- Change if you want the volume muted or not

-In Index.html line 22 --> put the source of your video (I greatly advise you to choose mp4 format as it is lighter in terms of file weight).
+- Modify default video volume

+## Alternate config

 - Modify cursor & buttons :